 Our goal is to be a world leader in delivering coastal energy solutions that provide island and remote coastal communities with a cleaner, more sustainable energy source than the diesel generation they currently rely on.
 Our tidal power systems are more dependable and easily maintained than our competitors.
 They’re resilient, reliable, modular and accessible all year-round, and because they don’t require special infrastructure, can be deployed in remote communities with local boats and equipment.
 The ebb and flow of the business of tidal energy globally and locally has conditioned us to be tough, nimble and flexible.

-To be one of the worlds leading providers of coastal energy solutions.
+To be one of the worlds leading providers of coastal and nearshore renewable energy solutions.

 The company was founded in 2012 in the UK to develop moored tidal energy platforms that substantially reduce the cost and risks associated with deploying and operating instream tidal energy systems.
 In 2018, the company merged with SCHOTTEL’s tidal energy business unit, becoming a fully integrated systems provider, incorporating the powertrain and control systems developed in Germany by SCHOTTEL HYDRO, with automation and power conditioning systems being supplied by SIEMENS.